 About the Winners

-Anna is a freshman planning to double major in Data Science and English.
-An alum of Professor Eliav's class, The History of the Land of Israel and Palestine, she has also discovered an interest in Near-Eastern studies and history in general.
+Anna is a first-year planning to double major in data science and English.
+An alum of Professor Eliav's class, The History of the Land of Israel and Palestine, she has also discovered an interest in Near Eastern studies and history in general.
 She now researches bathhouses for Professor Eliav's upcoming book.
 She spends most of her time buried in books, either for class or for pleasure, but when she finds the time, she can be found trying out various restaurants in Ann Arbor and dreaming of having a decent kitchen.

 Read Anna's essay: Playing 20 Questions with Inanimate Objects: An Examination of Ancient Peoples and Their Figurines (opens in a new window).

 I am a senior majoring in mathematics and physics, and next fall I plan to start a PhD in computational mathematics, science, and engineering at Michigan State University.
 Some of my hobbies include playing and writing music, doing community service, and woodworking.
 I also love to write! and although I do not consider myself a history buff, I am very interested in the ancient world and am greatly indebted to Dr. Yaron Eliav’s excellent course The Land of Israel/Palestine through the Ages for providing me with the necessary historical context and background information for the Jackier Prize.